-The French Eco-Score works based on an environmental analysis of food products on sale, with the evaluation expressed with five colors and letters.
-The environmental score for foods goes from a dark green A, when products have a minimal impact on the environment, up to a red E for foods with the highest ecological footprint that are therefore most damaging to the environment.
+The French Eco-Score is based on an environmental analysis of food products on sale, with the evaluation expressed with five colors and letters.
+The environmental score for foods goes from a dark green A, when products have a minimal impact on the environment, up to a red E for food with the highest ecological footprint that is therefore more damaging to the environment.

 The environmental label for foods takes into account a product’s entire life cycle, through a Life Cycle Assessment (LCA).
 This means that the environmental impact of foods is analyzed taking into account the production, packaging, storage, transport, sale, consumption and disposal phases, and the score is indicated with the image of a leaf in dark green, light green, yellow, orange or red.